DTS: Enhancing Large Reasoning Models via Decoding Tree Sketching: ( )

-where $P(v) = f(x, \xi)$ denotes the next-token distribution determined by the LRM; $H(v) = -\sum_{p_v \in P(v)} p_v \log p_v$ estimates the entropy; and $\tilde{p}_K$ is the $K$-th largest probability in $P(v)$.
-This mechanism allows \Algnameabbr{} to branch out when the prediction is uncertain (high entropy $H(v) \geq \tau$) while conserving space when the prediction is confident (low entropy $H(v) < \tau$).
-The threshold $\tau$ controls the tradeoff between computational breadth and efficiency.
-In the extreme case $\tau \to +\infty$, \Algnameabbr{} reduces to standard auto-regressive decoding with a single token generated at each step.
+where $\{v_1,\dots,v_K\}$ denotes the top-$K$ probable tokens under $P_t$.
+Rather than branching at every step, \Algnameabbr{} selectively generates new branches only at decision tokens~($\delta_{\text{dec}}(P_t) \!=\!
+1$), where the model assigns substantial probability mass to a small set of alternative continuations.
+In all other cases, when the prediction is either clearly deterministic or broadly uncertain~($\delta_{\text{dec}}(P_t) \!=\!
+0$), \Algnameabbr{} refrains from unnecessary branching and conserves space.
+In the extreme case $\tau_{\mathrm{v}} \to +\infty$, \Algnameabbr{} reduces to standard auto-regressive decoding with a single token generated at each step.